Pape Diouf: Sport journalist

-Pape Diouf arrived in Marseille at the age of 18, with a paternal injunction to become a soldier like his father, but Pape did not want to, and decided to live according to his choices.
+Pape Diouf arrived in Marseille at the age of 18, with a paternal injunction to become a soldier like his father, but Pape did not want to, and chose to pursue his own interests and career.
 At the same time as his studies at the Institute of Political Studies in Aix-en-Provence, he began working in the French administration of postal services and telecommunications (PTT), and eventually abandoned his studies.
 One of his colleagues at PTT was Tony Salvatori, several times champion of France and international spearfishing, who helped him become a freelance writer for the newspaper La Marseillaise.
 Shortly after, he was hired full time, with his main focus becoming the coverage of news regarding Olympique de Marseille.
 Twelve years after entering the newspaper, he joined the national sports daily Le Sport, launched in September 1987 by Xavier Couture, with the intent of competing with L'Équipe.
-However, on June 29, 1988, after 249 issues, Le Sport ceased its daily publications and closed (temporarily) due to lack of readers, prompting Diouf to pursue a different direction in his career.
+However, on 29 June 1988, after 249 issues, Le Sport ceased its daily publications and closed (temporarily) due to lack of readers, prompting Diouf to pursue a different direction in his career.

 Football agent

-Following this disappointment, Pape Diouf organized jubilees (homage tournaments) for players in Africa, including Roger Milla, Eusébio and Boubacar Sarr.
+Subsequent to this setback, Pape Diouf organized jubilees (homage tournaments) for players in Africa, including Roger Milla, Eusébio and Boubacar Sarr.
 Those sparked the idea of becoming an agent for players.
 His first players under contract were Basile Boli and Joseph-Antoine Bell, both playing at Olympique de Marseille at the time.
 Later, his clients would include Marcel Desailly, Jean-Michel Ferri, Grégory Coupet, Sylvain Armand, Laurent Robert, Roger Boli, Abedi Pelé, David Sommeil, Marc-Vivien Foé, Frédéric Kanouté, Noureddine Naybet, Didier Drogba, William Gallas and Samir Nasri (since the age of 13).